-On March 19, 2012, the Town of Blind River expressed interest in learning more about the Nuclear Waste Management Organization (NWMO) nine-step site selection process to find an informed and willing community to host a deep geological repository for Canada's used nuclear fuel (NWMO, 2010).
-This report presents the results of an initial screening, conducted by Geofirma Engineering Ltd., as part of Step 2 in the site selection process to evaluate the potential suitability of the Town of Blind River against five screening criteria using readily available information.
-The initial screening focused on the areas within the boundaries and to the north of the Town of Blind River.
+On March 21, 2012, the Town of Spanish expressed interest in learning more about the Nuclear Waste Management Organization (NWMO) nine-step site selection process to find an informed and willing community to host a deep geological repository for Canada's used nuclear fuel (NWMO, 2010).
+This report presents the results of an initial screening, conducted by Geofirma Engineering Ltd., as part of Step 2 in the site selection process to evaluate the potential suitability of the Town of Spanish against five screening criteria using readily available information.
+The initial screening focused on the area within the boundaries of the Town of Spanish.
 Areas within neighboring municipalities were not included in the initial screening.